Recently updated on February 1st, 2024

 6. Leveraging Social Media and Digital Integration

-Imagine events as the center of your rebranding approach, and social media amplifies it by broadcasting it to a much bigger audience.
+Imagine events as the center of your rebranding approach, and social media posts amplifies it by broadcasting it to a much bigger audience.
 When you integrate your event marketing efforts with social media, you do it in a timely and relevant manner.

 You can share event details and highlights as they happen through live events and updates, photos, and videos on Facebook, TikTok, or Instagram.
 Careful planning can help ensure your online complements your offline efforts.
 Use content calendar and event-specific hashtags to streamline your strategy.
 This can help encourage event-goers to actively participate in events online and share it with family and friends.